bazelbuild/buildtools/WARNINGS.md

   * Automatic fix: yes
   * Not supported by the latest version of Buildifier
   * [Suppress the warning](#suppress): `# buildifier: disable=out-of-order-load`

+Obsolete; the warning has been implemented in the formatter and the fix is now automatically applied to all files.

 Load statements should be ordered by their first argument - extension file label.
 This makes it easier to developers to locate loads of interest and reduces chances